alexqfredrickson/notes/aws/aws.md

 ### SWF

-AWS Simple Workflow Service is a way to create background jobs that have parallel or sequential steps.
+Simple Workflow Service is a way to create background jobs that have parallel or sequential steps.
 It consists of:

   * *Domains*, which workflows run in.
 A domain can contain multiple workflows that can talk to one another.
   * *Workflows*, which are a collection of activities that do a high-level thing (e.g. "receive a customer order and take whatever actions are necessary to fulfill it"), and logic that coordinates the activities.
 Workflows in different domains can't talk to one another.